Get more information about Humboldt State University by clicking links below:

 - Music Program (more info)

-Humboldt State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division II (with football) classification.
+HSU is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division II (with football) classification.
 The most popular sports played are listed below:

 - Basketball (California Collegiate Athletic Assoc)